HerculesChrysanthos/sudoku/README.md

 # SUDOKU

-### For running add this folder into the xampp folder and start the server
+### For running add this folder into the xampp folder and into htdocs folder and start the server

 Difficulties: